danmbrown/city-of-whispers/Moves.md

 <a id="City-Moves"></a>
 ## City Moves
+For any City Move, if you have a connection to the neighborhood you're in (or traveling to), you may roll with advantage.

 ### Transit (Environs)
-When you travel to another neighborhood, and it is new to you or you need to get there unnoticed or you need to get there fast, roll +Environs unless you have a connection with that neighborhood.
+When you travel to another neighborhood:

+* If it is new to you, describe how you determine the best way to get there
-If you have a connection to the destination neighborhood, you may pick a Consequence or mark Heat to get there.

-If you’re entering a place you’re not allowed in, you must Take a Big Risk.
+* If you need to get there unnoticed, describe how you keep a low profile
+* If you need to get there fast, describe how you avoid the hustle and bustle of the city

+Then, roll +Environs.

 - **12+** You arrive uneventfully, or pick 1 Consequence and clear 1 Heat.
 - **10+** Pick 1 Consequence.